If you've stumbled upon this article, that tells me that you're one smart cookie. And you're trying to stay ahead of the game.

-Traditional medical services such as doctors, nurses, hospitals, and outpatient clinics providing direct care for patients will be little affected by economic downturns.
+Traditional medical services such as doctors, nurses, hospitals, and outpatient clinics (lots of recession-proof jobs in those categories) that provide direct care for patients will be little affected by economic downturns.

 History suggests that a recession may force people to postpone elective surgeries, as demonstrated in this article.